zencart/documentation/content/user/miscellaneous/configure.md

 ---

-FIXME add details about running entire site in SSL
+FIXME add details about running entire site in SSL REMOVE SSL vs non-SSL pages info

 **Quick Summary:**

-`HTTP_SERVER` and `HTTPS_SERVER` are the domain name of your site.
+`HTTP_SERVER` is the domain name of your site.
 Visiting this URL will take customers to the "webroot" of your domain, whether or not your store is located in that spot.

 `DIR_WS_CATALOG` and `DIR_WS_HTTPS_CATALOG` are the foldernames that must be added to the URL in order to take customers to your store.
 If your store is located in the
  [webroot](/user/first_steps/how_do_i_install#what-is-my-webroot),